LuxLang/lux/documentation/book/the_lux_programming_language/chapter_3.md

-# Chapter 3: Syntax and Data-Types
+# Chapter 3: Syntax and data-types

 _Where you will learn the what Lux code is made of._